Welcome to our Beginner’s Guide to Index Funds

 Basically, once you’ve chosen your index fund and arranged a monthly deposit – it’s completely passive.
 Simply ignore the charts (easy for me to say) and your funds will hopefully grow over time.

-When setting up a passive index fund, managers invest in the securities that make up the chosen index and leave it as is – they don’t buy and sell.
+When setting up a passive index fund, managers invest in the securities that make up the chosen index and leave it alone – they don’t buy and sell.

 When you invest in an index fund, you buy shares from the fund manager who bought shares of every stock in a chosen index.
 Your value then mimics the value of an index, such as the S&P 500.